William Cavendish, Marquess of Hartington1

 M, #10296, b. circa 1488, d.
 30 April 1544

-Thomas Audley, 1st and last Baron Audley of Walden was born circa 1488 at Earls Colne, Essex, England.1 He was the son of Geoffrey Audley.1 He married, firstly, Margaret Bernardiston, daughter of Sir Thomas Bernardiston and Elizabeth Newport, before 1538.2 He married, secondly, Elizabeth Grey, daughter of Thomas Grey, 2nd Marquess of Dorset and Margaret Wotton, on 22 April 1538.2 He died on 30 April 1544 at Cree Church, London, England, without male issue.2 He was buried at Chapel, Saffron Walden, Essex, England.2 His will (dated 19 April 1544) was probated on 18 February 1544/45.3
+Thomas Audley, 1st and last Baron Audley of Walden was born circa 1488 at Earls Colne, Essex, EnglandG.1 He was the son of Geoffrey Audley.1 He married, firstly, Margaret Bernardiston, daughter of Sir Thomas Bernardiston and Elizabeth Newport, before 1538.2 He married, secondly, Elizabeth Grey, daughter of Thomas Grey, 2nd Marquess of Dorset and Margaret Wotton, on 22 April 1538.2 He died on 30 April 1544 at Cree Church, London, EnglandG, without male issue.2 He was buried at Chapel, Saffron Walden, Essex, EnglandG.2 His will was proven (by probate) on 18 February 1544/45.3

 On his death, the Barony Audley of Warden became extinct.2